TK-23/urbanopt-example-geojson-reopt-project/README.md

 <br/>**Note:** Using the REopt Gem requires an API Key from the <a target="\_blank" href="https://developer.nrel.gov/signup/">NREL Developer Network</a>.

 ## REopt Gem Overview
-The REopt Lite Gem is activated during post-processing of a previously generated URBANopt::Scenario::DefaultReports::ScenarioReport or URBANopt::Scenario::DefaultReports::FeatureReport.
-The URBANopt::REopt::REoptRunner class is used to establish connections with the REopt Lite API and update Scenario Reports and Feature Reports.
+The REopt Lite Gem is activated during post-processing of a previously generated **URBANopt::Scenario::DefaultReports::ScenarioReport** or **URBANopt::Scenario::DefaultReports::FeatureReport**.
+The **URBANopt::REopt::REoptRunner** class is used to establish connections with the REopt Lite API and update Scenario Reports and Feature Reports.

 A REoptRunner is instantiated with at least an API Key, as follows: